eblot/pyftdi/pyftdi/README.rst

 Development
 ~~~~~~~~~~~

-PyFtdi is developed on Mac OS X platforms (including 64-bit kernels), and is
+PyFtdi is developed on macOS platforms (64-bit kernel), and is validated on a
-validated on a regular basis on Linux hosts.
+regular basis on Linux hosts.

 As it contains no native code, it should work on any PyUSB_ and libusb_
 supported platforms.
 However, Ms Windows is a seamless source of issues and is